pevey/sveltekit-medusa-client/README.md

 ## Client Options

 A number of options give some flexibility to the client.
-The options object that can be injected in the client contructor take this shape:
+The options object that can be injected in the client contructor takes this shape:

 ```ts
 interface ClientOptions {